Jewels salvaged from Titanic to go on view

 | ATLANTA

-ATLANTA Jewelry salvaged from the wreck of the Titanic will go on display later this week, the company that owns the artifacts announced on Monday.
+ATLANTA Jewellery salvaged from the wreck of the Titanic will go on display later this week, the company that owns the artefacts announced on Monday.

 The 15 items, including pendants, rings and a pocket watch, will first be exhibited in Atlanta from November 16 through January 6 and will be followed by displays in Orlando and Las Vegas, through May of next year, Atlanta-based Premier Exhibitions Inc. announced.

-The jewelry includes diamonds, sapphires and pearls, said Alexandra Klingelhofer, vice president of collections for Atlanta-based RMS Titanic Inc., a subsidiary of Premier Exhibitions.
+The Jewellery includes diamonds, sapphires and pearls, said Alexandra Klingelhofer, vice president of collections for Atlanta-based RMS Titanic Inc., a subsidiary of Premier Exhibitions.

-RMS was first to recover artifacts from the Titanic and has the legal right to anything salvaged there, Klingelhofer told Reuters.
+RMS was first to recover artefacts from the Titanic and has the legal right to anything salvaged there, Klingelhofer told Reuters.

 "But there were no pursers that were rescued," Klingelhofer said.